SDEV-NAIT/.github/profile/README.md

 The software development program at NAIT.

+## Resources

+All Brightspace courses duplicate this course: https://lms.nait.ca/d2l/home/77100
+    - Please contact Nathan Humphrey, Laurel Schmidt if you need access to this course.

 ## Courses

 Courses will loosely follow this [contributor guide](https://github.com/SDEV-NAIT/class-instructor-contributor-guide).
 If you're an instructor read it!

 ### Term 1